 How Is the Chesapeake Bay Blue Crab Fishery Managed?

 In 2022, Maryland, Virginia, and the Potomac River Fisheries Commission adopted a goal to reach 196 million spawning-age female crabs in the population (known as the target) and to keep the number of spawning-age female crabs from falling below 72.5 million (the threshold).
 These goals are achieved through fishery management actions that define regulations such as harvest limits, crabbing seasons, size limits, gear restrictions, and others.
-The number of adult female crabs declined in 2022 to 97 million, below the target but higher than the period prior to 2008 when the blue crab resource was declared a fishery disaster.
+The number of adult female crabs increased in 2023 to 152 million, below the target but higher than the period prior to 2008 when the blue crab resource was declared a fishery disaster.

 The ultimate goal of management is to create a stable blue crab population.
 Currently the Bay’s blue crab population is truncated—meaning we catch crabs so quickly there are very few crabs left that are bigger than the legal harvest size.
 The fishery is therefore very dependent on the survival of young crabs from one year to the next, creating instability as the population may fluctuate significantly.
 Having more, older crabs in the population increases the reproductive potential, providing a buffer that helps stabilize the population even in years when poor weather conditions or other factors negatively impact the population.
 Larger crabs, on average, are also more valuable in the market, and therefore result in better economic returns for the crabber.

 It is therefore essential for Maryland and Virginia to continue applying the science-based fishery management guidelines adopted in 2008.

 What Can We Do to Help Blue Crabs in the Chesapeake Bay?